-In reality, companies already heavily influence the lifestyles of their employees in everything from when we get out of bed in the morning, to how stressed we are, how we use our bodies and what money we have for consumption and savings.
+In reality, companies already heavily influence the lifestyles of their employees in everything from when we get out of bed in the morning to how stressed we are.
+And how we use our bodies and what money we have for consumption and savings.

 Instead, it turns out that bringing sustainability into the conversation at work is actually a positive experience, says 85% of survey participants.
-In fact, staff expects from their employers that they take action on climate, and 65% state they want to be active in that work.1
+In fact, staff expects their employers to take action on climate, and 65% state they want to be active in that work.

-Opening up for a conversation about sustainability for individuals, for the workplace, and for the planet as a whole creates a very engaging and positive experience for your employees.
+Opening up for a conversation about sustainability for individuals, the workplace, and the planet as a whole creates a very engaging and positive experience for your employees.
 But there are more!